dhanasekars/python-microservices/README.md

 # HOW TO SETUP THE PROJECT

-## DOCKER WAY
+## THE DOCKER WAY

 The easiest way to run the project is to use docker-compose.
 To do so, you need to have docker and docker-compose installed on your machine.

+### SETUP DOCKER
-### SETUP 1 : SETUP ENVIRONMENT
+### STEP 1 : SETUP ENVIRONMENT

-1. Clone the project main branch
+1. Clone the project main branch.
-2. Create a .env.docker file in the app/secrets directory of the project and add the variables looking at the `.env.example` file.
+2. Create a `.env.docker` file in the app/secrets directory of the project and add the variables looking at the `.env.example` file.
-3. Ensure to set `POSTGRES_HOST=postgres`
+3. Ensure to set `POSTGRES_HOST=postgres`.
 4. Run the following to make execute permissions on the setup-env.sh file:
     ```bash
     chmod +x setup-env.sh